catalyzeio/policies/source/sections/systems_access_policy.md

 ## Access Establishment and Modification

-* Requests for access to Bind Platform systems and applications is made formally to the VP of Engineering, Privacy Officer, or Security Officer.
+* Requests for access to Bind Platform systems and applications is made formally to the Chief Technology Officer, Privacy Officer, or Security Officer.
 * Access is not granted until receipt, review, and approval by the Bind Security Officer;
 * The request for access is retained for future reference.
 * All access to Bind systems and services are reviewed and updated on an bi-annual basis to assure proper authorizations are in place commensurate with job functions.
 The form used to conduct account review is [here](https://docs.google.com/a/catalyze.io/forms/d/1oeejMta4XLiUsdH2gTKQ-glec6DBiwPJoY9F60HmPWk/viewform).